-That was seven years ago.
+That was ten years ago.
 What with a jewelry website, a Facebook Jewelry Page and this blog, that question comes up quite a lot these days.
-Getting a unique design done or having the idea in your head made up is this Santa Barbara Jeweler’s idea of fun.
+Getting a unique design done or having the idea in your head made up is my idea of fun.
 Why let a pesky detail like geography get in the way?

 Here’s Long-Distance-Ralph’s Ring Story

 Working with Ralph was great fun.
 From our back and forth emails of the initial sketches at the beginning of the project to the completed gold and black enamel ring at the end, we enjoyed the whole process.

 From the outset, Ralph knew that he wanted a ring with his special date done in a classic and unique style.
 He also knew he wanted the wording on the ring in the center area to be personal and special.

 I emailed Ralph, that for the ring to look its best on the finger it was to go on, 15mm would be about the right width.
 He emailed back that he agreed and after making a few minor modifications, we tackled the task of what style of lettering he’d like.